How Duolingo converted me with their awesome on-boarding process

 Next is another screen asking me to “Choose a Course”.
 No Sign Up or register just yet.
 This is surprising but I am glad I don’t have to type anything in.
 I click Spanish which is at the top of the list.
 I don’t even have to scroll!

 Then another screen, asking me to Pick a Goal.
-I choose to be a casual user of only 5 minutes a day and am reassured by the cute little green owl that I “can always change goals later”.
+I choose to be a regular user of only 10 minutes a day and am reassured by the cute little green owl that I “can always change goals later”.
 This takes the pressure off and I no longer feel the need to “go big or go home”.
 I set my goal and move right along.

-Before starting any lessons it gives me an option to take a placement test to see where I am.
+Before starting any lessons, it gives me an option of taking a placement test to see where I am.
 Although I took two years of Spanish in high school, I choose to start with the basics.
-They quickly tell you the words you will learn in the lesson and you can click “start”.
+They quickly tell you what you will learn in the lesson and you can click “start”.

 The first lesson almost feels too easy.
 They essentially give you the answer but phrase it like a question.
 You know this, but when you give the answer and it tells you it’s correct, you still feel awesome.
 When the first lesson is done, I’ve gotten every answer right and learned a lot in the process.
 I’ve completed the first lesson and can see how my awesome level increased today with points on a simple graph.
 Day 1 done and I am on a roll!
 I wanted to keep going, and I did.